What Is Adaptive Learning Technology in Online Education?

 Open Source and Research Tools

 The academic community has contributed several open-source adaptive learning tools, particularly for research purposes.
-These platforms allow educators and researchers to experiment with adaptive algorithms without commercial platform constraints.
+The Cognitive Tutor Authoring Tools (CTAT) and OLI (Open Learning Initiative) platforms allow educators and researchers to experiment with adaptive algorithms without commercial platform constraints.
 While often less polished than commercial products, they offer flexibility and transparency valuable for innovation and study.

 Adaptive learning has moved from experimental to mainstream across multiple educational contexts.
-Examining actual implementations reveals both the potential and the practical challenges of these systems.
+Examining implementations with published outcomes reveals both the potential and practical challenges of these systems.

 Higher Education Implementation